athulshaji/SMC/README.md

-# Code backup for Msc SMC
+# Code backup for Msc In engineering Sound and Music Computing